 Some models are equipped with a No-Feedback (NFB) Steering System having a single cable.
 This system features a no-feedback mechanism that minimizes torque feedback at the helm.
 Overall boat control is improved because NFB steering reduces the natural tendency for the boat to steer to one side due to engine torque.
-Alumacraft recommends that all boats rated for outboards larger than 115 hp be equipped with a NFB steering dual cable system.
+BRP Marine US Inc. recommends that all boats rated for outboards larger than 115 hp be equipped with a NFB steering dual cable system.

-Certain models rated for outboards larger than 150 HP may also be equipped with hydraulic steering.
+Certain models may be equipped with hydraulic steering.
 Your engine owner's manual may also provide information on reducing engine torque via trim tab settings.